endurio/foundation-wallet/rpc/documentation/clientusage.md

         {
             // Before the gRPC native library (gRPC Core) is lazily loaded and initialized,
             // an environment variable must be set so BoringSSL is configured to use ECDSA TLS
-            // certificates (required by dcrwallet).
+            // certificates (required by ndrw).
             Environment.SetEnvironmentVariable("GRPC_SSL_CIPHER_SUITES", "HIGH+ECDSA");

             var walletAppData = Portability.LocalAppData(Environment.OSVersion.Platform, "Dcrwallet");